 Ibiza and Formentera are home to the largest living organism in the world: large sea grass meadows of Posidonia, a Mediterranean endemic plant that has been declared World Heritage by UNESCO and it’s responsible for the pristine turquoise waters in the islands that are perfect for scuba diving and snorkeling.

 The best way to get to the beach is by your own rental car or by private boat.
-The most famous ones – like cala Comte, Ses Salines or Benirrás – can be also reached by public bus.
+The most famous ones – like cala Comte, Ses Salines or Benirrás – can be also reached by public buses.

 After 3 visits to Ibiza, these are the beaches I’m happy to come back again and again: